-Note: For performing the experiments consider any case study (ATM/ Banking/ Library/Hospitalmanagement systems)
+LIST OF EXPERIMENTS Note: Fo Note: For performing the experiments consider any case study (ATM/ Banking/ Library/H Library/Hospitalmanagement systems) 1 Creation, altering and dropping of tables and inserting rows into a table (use 1 constraints while creating tables) examples using SELECT command.
+2 Queries (along with sub Queries) using ANY, ALL, IN, EXISTS, NOTEXISTS,

-1 Creation, altering and dropping of tables and inserting rows into a table (use constraintswhile creating tables) examples using SELECT command.
-2 Queries (along with sub Queries) using ANY, ALL, IN, EXISTS, NOTEXISTS, UNION, INTERSET, Constraints.
-Example:- Select the roll number and name af the student sche as some differently used in the share of the student who secured fourth rank in the class.
+UNION, INTERSET, Constraints.
+Example:- Select the roll number and name of the student who secured fourth rank in the class.
 3 Queries using Aggregate functions (COUNT, SUM, AVG, MAX and MIN), GROUP BY, HAVING and Creation and dropping of Views.
-4 Queries using Conversion functions (to_char, to_number and to_date), string functions (Concatenation, lpad, rpad, ltrim, rtrim, lower, upper, initcap, length, substr - and instr), date functions (Sysdate, next_day, add_months, last_day, months_between, least, greatest, trunc, round, to_char, to_date) i.
+4 Queries using Conversion functions (to_char, to_number and to_date), string functions (Concatenation, lpad, rpad, ltrim, rtrim, lower, upper, initcap, length, substr and instr), date functions (Sysdate, next_day, add_months, last_day, months_between, least, greatest, trunc, round, to_char, to_date) 5 i.
 Create a simple PL/SQL program which includes declaration section, executable section, and exception -Handling section (Ex.
-Student marks can be selected from the table and printed for those who secured first class and an exception can be 5 raisedif no records were found) ii.
+Student marks can be selected from the table and printed for those who secured first class and an exception can be raisedif no records were found) ii.
 Insert data into student table and use COMMIT, ROLLBACK and SAVEPOINT in PL/SQL block.
-Develop a program that includes the features NESTED IF, CASE and CASE 6 expression.
+6 Develop a program that includes the features NESTED IF, CASE and CASE expression.
 The program can be extended using the NULLIF and COALESCE functions.
-Program development using WHILE LOOPS, numeric FOR LOOPS, nested 7 loops using ERROR Handling, BUILT -IN Exceptions, USE defined Exceptions, RAISE- APPLICATION ERROR.
-0 Programs development using creation of procedures, passing parameters IN and 8 OUT of PROCEDURES.
-0 Program development using creation of stored functions, invoke functions in SQL 9 Statements and write complex functions.
-10 Develop programs using features parameters in a CURSOR, FOR UPDATE 10 CURSOR, WHERE CURRENT of clause and CURSOR variables.
-11 Develop Programs using BEFORE and AFTER Triggers, Row and Statement 11 Triggers and INSTEAD OF Triggers 10 Create a table and perform the search operation on table using indexing and non- 12 indexingtechniques. ТЕХТВО OOKS/SUGGESTED READING: 1 Oracle: The Complete Reference by Oracle Press 2 Nilesh Shah, "Database Systems Using Oraclel, PHI, 2007 2 Rick F Vander Lans, -Introduction to SQLI, Fourth Edition, Pearson Education, 3 2007
+7 Program development using WHILE LOOPS, numeric FOR LOOPS, nested loops using ERROR Handling, BUILT -IN Exceptions, USE defined Exceptions, RAISE- APPLICATION ERROR.
+8 Programs development using creation of procedures, passing parameters IN and OUT of PROCEDURES.
+9 Program development using creation of stored functions, invoke functions in SQL Statements and write complex functions.
+10 Develop programs using features parameters in a CURSOR, FOR UPDATE CURSOR, WHERE CURRENT of clause and CURSOR variables.
+11 Develop Programs using BEFORE and AFTER Triggers, Row and Statement Triggers and INSTEAD OF Triggers 12 Create a table and perform the search operation on table using indexing and non-indexingtechniques.
+TEXTBO OOKS/SUGGESTED READING: 1 Oracle: The Complete Reference by Oracle Press 2 Nilesh Shah, "Database Systems Using Oracle", PHI, 2007 3 Rick F Vander Lans, -Introduction to SQLII, Fourth Edition, Pearson Education, 2007